dmgordon25-web/CRM_MASTER/docs/DEV_SETUP.md

 > Windows and macOS developers do not need this step.
 Our CI runners install
 > these packages automatically before executing the headless smoke test.

+## SAFE mode for debugging

+To bootstrap the application without running PATCHES, append `?safe=1` to the app URL or set `localStorage.SAFE` to `'1'` in the browser console.
+SAFE mode still loads CORE modules and the interactive shell so you can inspect the app without patch side effects.